open-mmlab/mmpose/README.md

 - We are excited to release **RTMPose**, a real-time pose estimation framework including:

   - A family of lightweight pose estimation models with state-of-the-art performance
-  - Inference APIs for Python/C++/C#/Java/etc. Easy to integrate in your applications and empower real-time stable pose estimation
+  - Inference APIs for Python, C++, C#, Java, etc. Easy to integrate into your applications and empower real-time stable pose estimation
   - Cross-platform deployment with various backends
-  - Step-by-step guide to training and deploying your own models
+  - A step-by-step guide to training and deploying your own models

-  Checkout our [project page](/projects/rtmpose/README.md) and [technical report](<>) for more information!
+  Checkout our [project page](/projects/rtmpose/) and [technical report](https://arxiv.org/abs/2303.07399) for more information!

 ![rtmpose_intro](https://user-images.githubusercontent.com/13503330/219269619-935499e5-bdd9-49ea-8104-3c7796dbd862.png)